First Federation Trust

 Talk to us – in the first instance contact your child’s class teacher.

-If you still have concerns you can contact the Key Stage Leader for your child’s year group.
+If you still have concerns you can contact the Senior Leader team.

 We pride ourselves on building positive relationships with parents.
 We will always strive to ensure any concerns parents have are heard, and we encourage parents to talk to us in this regard at their earliest opportunity.
 Equally, we will contact parents immediately, should we have any concerns.